-Steve Jobs resigns as Apple CEO [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Steve Jobs resigns as Apple CEO [UPDATED]Alex Wagner - Editorial Director of News and Content

 Big news tonight out of the Apple camp as Steve Jobs has announced that he is resigning as CEO of Apple.
 In its official press release detailing the move, Apple has said that former COO Tim Cook will take Jobs's place as Apple CEO.
 This doesn't mean that Steve Jobs is completely leaving Apple behind, though, as he has been appointed Chairman of the Board.
 Jobs's letter announcing the decision is available below, followed by the Apple press release.